ducnguyen2012/AGMfIRRA/README.md

 ## Usage

 ### Requirements
-We use a single RTX3090 24G GPU for training and evaluation.
+We use a GPU T4 for training and evaluation.

 - `pytorch 1.9.0`
 - `torchvision 0.10.0`